apify/actor-whitepaper/README.md

 - Each Actor should do just one thing, and do it well.
 - Optimize for the users of the Actors, help them understand what the Actor does, easily run it, and integrate.
-- Optimize for interoperability, to make it ever easier to connect Actors with other systems.
+- Also optimize for interoperability, to make it ever easier to connect Actors with other systems.
+  Expect objects your work with might contain additional not-yet-known fields.
-- Keep the API as simple as possible, so that Actors can be built and used by >90% of software developers.
+- Keep the API as simple as possible and write a great documentation, so that Actors can be built and used by >90% of software developers, even the no-code ones!

 ### Relation to the Actor model